-- 2.48 A person who has been given access to a document of this kind may make a application to the agency under s 48 to amend or annotate the personal information contained in the document about that person.
-However, s 48 applies only if the personal information 'has been used, is being used or is available for use by the agency or Minister for an administrative purpose'. - 2.49 If the agency collects, uses, has access to, or relies on, personal information to perform its functions, this is personal information that has been used, is being used, or is available for an 'administrative purpose'.
+- in which the services are in connection with the performance of the agency's functions or the exercise of its powers. - 2.54 In summary, in relation to contracts entered into on or after 1 November 2010, the FOI Act confers a right of access to documents held or created by a contractor or subcontractor relating to their provision of services on an agency's behalf to the public or a third party.
+If an agency receives an FOI request for access to such a document, the agency is to take action to obtain a copy of the document from the contractor or subcontractor, and then decide whether access is to be given to that document under the FOI Act. - 2.55 A person who has been given access to a document of this kind may apply to the agency under s 48 of the FOI Act to amend or annotate the personal information in the document about that person.
+However, s 48 applies only if the personal information 'has been used, is being used or is available for use by the agency or Minister for an administrative purpose'. - 2.56 If the agency collects, uses, has access to, or relies on, personal information to perform its functions, this is personal information that has been used, is being used, or is available for an 'administrative purpose'.
 This requirement will not be satisfied only because the agency has a right to obtain the document from the contracted service provider under a contract to which s 6C applies.
 Therefore, where a contracted service provider gives an agency access to a database that contains a wide range of personal information, not all the personal information may be available for use by the agency for an administrative purpose.
 It is relevant to consider whether the individual provided their personal information to the contracted service provider for limited purposes that do not extend to provision of the information to the agency.
-The purpose that the information was provided by the individual may be evidenced by: - a written agreement between the individual and the contractor - information such as in a booklet or brochure that was provided to the individual prior to him or her providing his or her information to the contractor or - evidence from the individual and the contractor of the context within which the personal information was provided. - 2.50 In addition, it is relevant to consider the terms under which the agency or Minister has access to the database that is owned by the contractor. - 2.51 Whether personal information has been used or is being used by the agency or Minister for an administrative purpose is a question of fact.
+The purpose that the information was provided by the individual may be evidenced by: - a written agreement between the individual and the contractor - information such as in a booklet or brochure that was provided to the individual prior to them providing their personal information to the contractor or - evidence from the individual and the contractor of the context within which the personal information was provided. - 2.57 In addition, it is relevant to consider the terms under which the agency or minister has access to the database that is owned by the contractor. - 2.58 Whether personal information has been used or is being used by the agency or minister for an administrative purpose is a question of fact.
 This question must be determined by considering firstly whether the information is personal information, secondly whether the information was used or is currently being used by the agency and thirdly, whether the information was used or is being used in the course of performing the functions of the agency.
-Whether the information is available for use by the agency or Minister is also a question of fact.
-This depends on whether the agency or Minister has a right to access the information in question (see [2.42] above). - 2.52 The Information Commissioner has published an agency resource containing guidance material about s 6C and a model clause that agencies can include in relevant contracts.34
+Whether the information is available for use by the agency or minister is also a question of fact.
+This depends on whether the agency or minister has a right to access the information in question (see [2.50] above). - 2.59 The Information Commissioner has published an agency resource containing guidance material about s 6C and a model clause that agencies can include in relevant contracts.39